INTRODUCTION: IS TUNA HEALTHY?

 I admit it — I’m a tuna lover.
 Fresh or canned, I like them both.
-But, is it really a healthy food to eat?
+But, is tuna healthy to eat?

-Wild-caught fish are caught by fisherman either the old fashioned way with a pole or with a net in their natural environment in the wild.
+Wild-caught fish are caught by fishermen either the old-fashioned way with a pole or with a net in their natural environment in the wild.
 Wild-caught tuna can be found in either freshwater or saltwater.
 Some believe wild-caught seafood has a wider variety of nutrients since these tuna consume a more varied diet than farmed.

 Farmed fish may be either fed premium food or contaminated food!
 Farmed tuna is raised on a fish farm in a controlled environment.
 Their pens or tanks are closely monitored in order to keep the fish healthy and produce as much tuna as possible.

 However, quality control at fish farms is variable as some farms don’t use sustainable practices which may cause harm to both the environment and consumers.
 Farmed-raised fish may be fed lower quality food and given antibiotics or medications which may be passed onto consumers — and let’s not forget about environmental pesticides!

 Which is better — wild-caught or farm-raised?
 It depends — for one thing, diet in large part determines how nutritious a fish is.
 Farm-raised may be more contaminated if fed a lower quality diet or have more medications in their system due to disease and illness.

 Wild-caught may have higher mercury levels due to polluted waters.
 Larger fish like tuna tend to be higher in mercury than smaller types of fish.
 Skipjack is lower in mercury than albacore.
 Both are high in omega-3 fatty acids, protein, iron, B vitamins, and potassium.

 It’s important to do your homework and know where your market is getting their fish as this determines how nutritious and sustainable that fish really is.
 Which one is best depends on the fisherman or fishery supplying the tuna.